On (Upon)

 I sent the email on my computer.

-We traveled on a bus.
+We travelled on a bus.

 He wrote it on a typewriter.